-The more significant submissions are visible via ‘Recent Posts‘ to the right of each web page and, later, will appear in the ‘Earlier Posts‘ menu at the bottom of the page.
-The title of each submission is normally the address of the property that is the subject of the application.
-If you see one of these, just click on it to reveal the details.
-Fuller details about the individual applications can be found on the Council’s planning application site by clicking on the application reference (where these have been provided with hyperlinks) or entering the reference on the Council’s site.
+The more significant submissions are posted on this website and are visible via ‘Recent Posts‘ to the right of each web page and, later, will appear in the ‘Earlier Posts‘ menu at the bottom of the page.
+Fuller details about the individual applications can be found on the Council’s planning application site by entering the reference on the Council’s site .

 The Local Plan provides the broad policy framework and a long-term strategy to manage development, protect the environment, deliver infrastructure and promote sustainable communities within Chichester District (excluding the area within the South Downs National Park) to 2029.
 Once adopted, all planning applications will be assessed against the policies in the Local Plan.

 The existing plan was the subject of review in 2014 by an Inspector appointed by the Planning Inspectorate taking account of submissions from various bodies including the Chichester Society (whose views on the outcome can be viewed here).

 Following examination and recommendations from the Inspector’s Report (May

 2015) the Chichester Local Plan: Key Policies 2014-2029 document was formally adopted by the Council on 14 July.
 The Local Plan document itself can be viewed here.

 In July 2015 the Council published a ‘Sustainability Appraisal of the

 Chichester Local Plan: Key Policies 2014-2029′.